 Students may not apply directly to Fresh Start, they must be recommended by their Faculty.
-Participating Faculties include Agricultural, Life and Environmental Sciences; Arts; Education; Engineering; Faculté Saint-Jean; Faculty of Native Studies; Physical Education and Recreation; and Science.
+Participating Faculties include Agricultural, Life and Environmental Sciences; Arts; Education; Engineering; Faculté Saint-Jean; Native Studies; Nursing; Physical Education and Recreation; and Science.

-Students who were registered in a first qualifying year within the Faculty of Engineering (students directly from highschool or with less than 15.0 engineering units of transfer credit) may be recommended to Fresh Start.
+Students who were registered in a first qualifying year within the Faculty of Engineering (students directly from high school or with less than 15.0 engineering units of transfer credit) may be recommended to Fresh Start.